ajaypillay/deepgram/README.md

 2. `yourAudioFile.wav` already exists, please rename.

-3. ERROR: Unable to save file: `reason for error`
+3. ERROR: Unable to save file: <reason for error>

 ## 2. Get (download) a stored file

 Usage:

-    `curl -X GET localhost:3000/download?name=X --output fileNameToSaveAs.wav`
+    curl -X GET localhost:3000/download?name=X --output fileNameToSaveAs.wav

 Query Parameters:

 1. REQUIRED: `?name=X` for some filename X (including file extension)

 Possible Responses:

-    1. Raw binary of the requested file, which will be saved to fileNameToSaveAs.wav as specified in the `curl` command.
+1. Raw binary of the requested file, which will be saved to `fileNameToSaveAs.wav` as specified in the `curl` command.

 2. ERROR: File does not exist.

 ## 3. Get a list of all stored files

 Usage:

-    `curl -X GET localhost:3000/list`
+    curl -X GET localhost:3000/list

 Query Parameters:

 1. `?minduration=X` for some numerical value X representing duration in seconds
 2. `?maxduration=X` for some numerical value X representing duration in seconds
 3. `?sort=X` for any X in ["la", "ld", "da", "dd"] where "la" = "lexicographical ascending", "ld" = "lexicographical descending", "da" = "duration ascending", "dd" = "duration descending".

+Note: To chain parameters in a `curl` command correctly, the URL must be enclosed in "" so that the & is escaped correctly (ie: `localhost:3000/list?sort=ld&minduration=50"`).

 Possible Responses:

 1. JSON object of the form:

     {
         files: [